All Episodes

 Dawn, you'll love this one.

-Daum apparently feels that all men are adulterers, and I'm sure she was taught that all men are predators when she went to college.
+Daum apparently feels that all men are adulterers, and I'm sure she was taught that all men are predators when she went to college, and that all men abuse their kids.

-It is men who are keeping the story alive, not the star-struck left-wing female chicks who have chickafied the news.
+It is men who are keeping the story alive, not these star-struck, left-wing female chicks who have chickified the news.

 Here's what she says.